 Entrepreneurs have taken notice that we’re all about swiping right.
 Millions of people are using Tinder app on a daily basis and there are around 1.2 million matches per day, on average.
 It makes sense that a swipe-and-match model could be used in the job hunt process.
 If you’re looking for a job and you’ve created a great resume, employers will be able to browse through all your information in one easy-to-search space.
 You’ll also have the ability to tell your story in much more detail than is possible with just your basic resume (videos! photos!) with the ability to include humorous one-liners!
-Here are three of the latest Tinder-like job hunting apps and how to make the maximum use of them:
+Here are three of the latest Tinder-like finding jobs app and how to make the maximum use of them:

 [Related: The Secret to Escaping Your Job Search Rut]